What is propolis?

 Propolis is a natural substance made from plant resins, which is collected by honeybees (Apis mellifera) along with the nectar and pollen they need for food.
 It is also known as 'bee glue' and sometimes as 'hive dross'.

 Sticky at or above room temperature (20-25 degrees Celsius) while hard and brittle below these readings, this resinous mixture has been used by humans for hundreds of years for a range of purposes.

-Depending on the type of plants where the bees have harvested the resin, in its crude form propolis can be brown, green, red, or black in colour.
+Depending on the type of plants where the bees have harvested the resin, in its crude form propolis can be brown, green, red, or black in color.
 Bees farmed in a specific region of Canada, where they mainly have access to poplar trees (Populus sp.), produce brown propolis.

 In temperate climates, bees tend to use poplar trees as their source of resins, whereas in more tropical climates they mainly visit Clusia minor and Clusia rosea flowers, as well as plants from the Asteraceae (aka Compositae) family, which include Baccharis dracuncufolia and wild Rosemary.
 There are more than 25,000 other species of Asteraceae worldwide.
 To produce propolis extract, we gather propolis from hives in the Manitoba region of Canada, an area rich in poplar trees.